georgemarselis/homeworkdb/README.md

 		It will connect to disgenet and get you the list of genes you want.
    		The result will be printed on the output, and written to a file called disgenet/disgenet_data.tsv.
 Output will be about 15 lines.
    		Secondary output is the 'listOfGenes.tsv' file: it drives the Uniprot script bellow.

 1.2 Uniprot:
  	* Run getUniprotData.sh
  		Depends on getDisgenetData.py;
- 			You cannot run it without having run the above at least once Downloads the list of candidate proteins and isomorphs Takes a minute or two.
+ 			You cannot run it without having run the above at least once Downloads the list of candidate proteins and isomorphs Uses GNU parallel for a significant speedup in download time.
+ 			Takes a minute or two.
+ 			Used to take 20-30 minutes.

 1.3 Hintkb2:
 	* Hintkb2 data are being wrangled directly from the 'loadPezData.py' Run 'loadPezData.py', after creating the schema.

+Essentially, type in the command line:
+./make_clean.sh && ./getDisgenetData.py && ./getUniprotData.sh

 2. Use the 'loadPezDb.py' python script to create the db.
 The 'loadPezDb.py' script is the pythonized version of pez_project2501.sql file